Ask4mike/alx-low_level_programming/README.md

-This folder includes different scripts to execute several c programs and also learn more about the c programming language.
+This repository includes all programs written in c to solve different tasks and also a medium used to learn more about the c programming language.